 If you wanted to pick one up and get a set of standard plates with them, you’d be able to do many biceps, triceps, shoulders, and other lighter movement variations much cheaper than an Olympic barbell.

 If you choose between the two, go for the Olympic bar as it has more uses and will last forever.

-Seriously, if you buy a good barbell from somebody like Rogue, you’ll rarely have to replace it.
+Seriously, if you buy a good bar from somebody like Rogue, you’ll rarely have to replace it.

-Whereas standard bars have a smaller diameter, and they aren’t nearly as long.
+Whereas standard bars have a smaller diameter, they aren’t nearly as long.

 However, if you’re on a budget and need something fast, it’s better than nothing.